Jet Injectors = Jet Infectors

 VA Cooperative Study 488 is a unique study that properly assessed the prevalence of hepatitis C antibodies amongst a random sample of veterans.
 In this study, veterans were randomly selected and then assessed on whether or not they had hepatitis C antibodies.
 However, this is the limits to this study.
 Assessing the etiological causes of only 52 veterans with hepatitis C antibodies, as VA Cooperative Study 488 did, is a weak claim in identifying the risk factors for a larger population.
 This is evidenced based upon the data, which reported spending more than 48 hours in jail posed a greater risk for hepatitis C than military service (which included combat duty and jet injections).

-Despite the VA’s denunciation of jet injectors, the administration admitted “It is possible that if transmission of hepatitis C did occur via the use of jet injectors, it happened in isolated circumstances, or on a small scale.
+The VA’s National Hepatitis C Program Office admitted in a September 25, 2006 statement that “It is possible that if transmission of hepatitis C did occur via the use of jet injectors, it happened in isolated circumstances, or on a small scale.
 Such events would be difficult to detect in a population-based prevalence study like VA Cooperative Study 488” (Department of Veterans Affairs, 2006).

 Briggs and colleagues (2001) also conducted a study to assess the prevalence of and risk factors for hepatitis C within a VA Medical Center.
 The study found 185 veterans, or rather 17.9 percent of the sample, had hepatitis C. Their study purported,